leostat/rtfm/README.md

 +-------------+-------------+

 ```
-# TODO
+# The TODO  list
  * Lots, this is an alpha so far
  * The 'important' functionality is present, but still lots of work to do

-##Fixes:
-  * Indexes on comments
+## Fixes:
-  * Probably should use prepared statements: local so don't care
+ * Probabley should use prepared statements : local so dont care
  * Check for dupe tags
  * Warn on dupe tags
-  * Working DB check

-##Pipeline:
-  * Output format to allow easy sync
-     Dump cmd, then null ids, tags and tag contetns, inefficent but maybe the only way?
-     cmd|tagcontent|tagmap
-  * Swap to more sophisticated SQL, quite innefficent at the moment
+ * Re-jig the updater and the inserter

+## Pipeline:
  * Populate referances table
-  * update                   : u <db|program>
-  * insert line               : i <Referance>
-  * "dump" tags, commands, refances : D <all|referances>
-  * Search - Case sensitve versions : T and C
  * Create a HTML page 	      : H
  * create a WIKI format 	      : W
-  * Remark (comment)  Search          : r
  * Drop to SQL Shell               : s
-  * Template engine(autofill [user] : A user=innes,pass=password,attacker=1.1.1.1,victim=2.2.2.2
+ * Template engine(autofill [user] : A user = innes, pass = password, attacker = 1.1.1.1, victim = 2.2.2.2
  * Make code more sane and betterize the layout

-##Future:
+## Future:
  * Cool Thing mode
-  * teach me mode
-  * Quiz me mode?
  * Fix the typos

 # Credits
 The people that deserve the credits will be in the reference table of the DB.
 They are the ones doing the work!
-This initial release does not have this yet, though it is planned!

 # Thanks
 Thanks in no particular order :) :